PatilMugdha/Firewall/README.md

 # Firewall

-Filter network packets using a set of rules
+This assignment is to filter network packets using a set of rules.

 A)how you tested your solution
 The solution is tested using some test cases which include cases like-